 ESG

 On a related note, climate change litigation is an increasingly lucrative avenue for plaintiffs’ attorneys.
-Companies (and their directors) are being sued for direct or indirect contribution to climate change, including allegations of failing to disclose or mitigate risks.
+Companies (and their directors) are being sued for direct or indirect contributions to climate change, including allegations of failing to disclose or mitigate risks.
 On the other hand, suits have also been filed for making allegedly misleading environmental responsibility claims in order to bolster a company’s public image and share price, a practice often known as “greenwashing.”2

 In seeking D&O coverage for ESG risks, buyers may contend with strengthened pollution exclusions and specific climate change exclusions.
-Certain sectors of business may also be facing greater scrutiny by underwriters, with coal, petrochemical, and similar “socially undesirable” classes having a much more difficult time securing D&O coverage.
+Certain sectors of business may also be facing greater scrutiny by underwriters, with coal, petrochemical and similar “socially undesirable” classes having a much more difficult time securing D&O coverage.
 On the other hand, buyers that have strong ESG programs in place will generally obtain much more favorable terms and pricing.

 DE&I

 Issues around DE&I have seen increased litigation as well.
-Several shareholder actions regarding diversity issues have been brought against the boards of public companies across several industry sectors.3 Suits claim violation of fiduciary duty through failure to address diversity among officers and/or board members, making misleading statements of companies’ commitments to diversity, and even allegations of violations of the Securities Exchange Act that led to shareholders’ making investments as a result of diversity claims.
+Several shareholder actions regarding diversity issues have been brought against the boards of public companies across several industry sectors in recent years.3

+Suits claim violation of fiduciary duty through failure to address diversity among officers and/or board members, making misleading statements of companies’ commitments to diversity, and even allegations of violations of the Securities Exchange Act that led to shareholders’ making investments as a result of diversity claims.
 These actions are demanding not only monetary damages, but remedies such as diversity training, initiatives for hiring diverse employees, resignation of board members, and, of course, attorney fees.

-Even if lawsuits are not filed, directors and officers know they are under the microscope when it comes to issues of diversity—not just from investors, but also from regulators, lawmakers, and the public at large.
+Even if lawsuits are not filed, directors and officers know they are under the microscope when it comes to issues of diversity—not just from investors, but also from regulators, lawmakers and the public at large.
 Although no D&O policy exclusions around this issue are likely to be seen, buyers can expect underwriting inquiry into their DE&I policies and practices and the expectation that diversity is not just a buzzword, but a commitment reflected in a company’s culture.

 For businesses, managing D&O risks requires good governance, strong frameworks around emerging issues such as ESG and DE&I, as well as a program of liability protection from an insurer with the capacity and appetite to offer the broadest coverage available.
 For retail agents and brokers, it is important to partner with an expert who has the knowledge and market access to navigate this complex landscape, as well as the proven ability to offer programs and solutions that address changing risk.